-If we don't receive your Tax File Number (TFN) then additional tax is payable in respect of your concessional contributions (see the section 'You'll pay extra tax if the trustee does not have your TFN' in the Tax & super section for more details).
+If we don't receive your Tax File Number (TFN) then additional tax is payable in respect of your concessional contributions (see the section 'You'll pay extra tax if the trustee does not have your TFN' in the Tax & super section of the Member Benefit Guide, available on the website, for more details).
 If you leave the Scheme and your super payout is paid from the Scheme before we receive your TFN, an allowance for this additional tax will be deducted from your super payout.
 A charge of \$800 will apply if you subsequently provide your TFN and request that this additional tax be refunded and paid to you or rolled over to your new super fund from the Scheme.
-This fee is additional to the fees shown in the "Fees and other costs table".
+This fee is additional to the fees shown in the "Fees and other costs table"